irmen/prog8/docs/source/index.rst

     For this to work you should make sure that the program is not using floating point, nor the ram/rom bank switching logic provided by the libraries.
-    You can also choose to just stick with Prog8 6.4 (which still targets cx16 v38) and wait it out till the emulator r39 is officially released - but you won't be able to benefit from the compiler improvements made since the previous release of prog8.
+    You can also choose to just stick with Prog8 6.4 (which still targets cx16 v38) and wait it out till the emulator r39 is officially released - but you won't be able to benefit from the compiler improvements made since that old release of prog8.